Virat Kohli: Playing In Bylanes of West Delhi To Becoming A Great Leader

 It takes Maturity and Hard work:

 Be it his business, managing team or handling media, the man knows how to deal with everything.
 There is a strong element of maturity which makes him a better at what he does.
-The most accurate example here would be how his act towards Steve Smith.
+The most accurate example here would his act towards Steve Smith.
 Despite Australia being one of our strong competitors, Kohli decided to do something that not many could.
 And the way he handled the press conferences proved that man comes with a class.

 With time the way he reacts to things has changed.
 He has a plan for the team and even when things have gone haywire, he has worked towards achieving it.
 Over time, one has noticed the calmness in his demeanor.